mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 }
 {% endhighlight %}

 Now to utilise our newly created Product component.
 Open up `src/App.js` and delete all of the code that was generated for you.
-And add the following:
+Then add the following:

 {% highlight jsx linenos %}
 import React from 'react';